Andy Maddocks

 Andy Maddocks is an English entrepreneur and musician.
 He was instrumental in the foundation of Skam Records, a Manchester-based independent electronic label, in the early 1990s.
 He is also a member of the collaborative, electronic music project Gescom together with Darrell Fitton, Russell Haswell, and Rob Hall.

 Skam records

-Maddocks founded Skam records (naming it as an acronym for Some Knowledge About Music) in 1990 or 1991.
-Skam's first 12-inch single was a self-titled debut from Lego Feet (a predecessor to British electronic music duo Autechre).
-The label followed with two 12" records from Gescom.
-Skam entered the full-length album market in 1998 with the releases of Soup by Bola, a stage name used by Darrell Fitton and Music Has the Right to Children by Boards of Canada, the latter being jointly released with Warp Records.
+Maddocks founded Skam records (naming it as an acronym for Some Knowledge About Music) in 1990 or 1991, though the label did not become especially active until 1994.
+Skam's first twelve-inch single was a self-titled debut from Lego Feet (a predecessor to British electronic music duo Autechre).
+The label followed with two 12" EP records from Gescom.
+Skam entered the full-length album market in 1998 with the releases of Soup by Bola, a stage name used by Darrell Fitton and the album Music Has the Right to Children by Boards of Canada, the latter being jointly released with Warp Records.

+As a solo act, Maddocks performed live on the second day of the first Coachella music festival in October 1999.
+Other artists affiliated with Skam records also performed that day, including Autechre, Jega and Push Button Objects.